dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 The file state indicators to make it clear when changes or actions have been made.
 The indicators **M**, **U**, and **•** appear to the right of your file or folder name and indicate the actions performed:

-- Unsaved (•) - The IDE detects unsaved changes to your file/folder
+- Unsaved (•) &mdash; The IDE detects unsaved changes to your file/folder
 - Modification (M) - The IDE detects a modification of existing files/folders have saved changes file or folder
 - Untracked (U) - The IDE detects changes made to new files or renamed files